Minor in possession

 Olympia WA 98507-9030

-We will notify your home state or province that your license was revoked, and they may take license action there.
+We'll notify your home state or province that your license was revoked, and they may take license action there.

 How long will my license be revoked?